Energy of test objects on black hole spacetimes: A brief review: Acknowledgments

 \section{Acknowledgments}

-I would like to thank A. Perez for helpful comments.
-This work was in part supported by DGAPA-UNAM IN103610 grant, by NSF PHY0854743 and by the Eberly Research Funds of Penn State.
+This work was in part supported by DGAPA-UNAM IN103610 grant, by CONACyT 0177840 and 0232902 grants, by the PASPA-DGAPA program, by NSF PHY-1403943 and PHY-1205388 grants, and by the Eberly Research Funds of Penn State.